Chotom/music-rating-ai/data_processing/README.md

 ---

+4. Fetch Spotify audio features data to directory by ID.
+    1. Fetch Spotify tracks IDs for fetched albums in previous step.
+---

-4. Search for album and artist on Genius API and save album ID.
+5. Search for album and artist on Genius API and save album ID.
-5. Fetch Spotify audio features data to directory by ID.
 6. Fetch song lyrics from Genius.